 We have published a Privacy Statement, which ensures compliance with privacy laws where the Company operates.

 We have implemented various systems and processes internally to manage privacy, ensure compliance and mitigate risks.
+We actively monitor emerging changes to privacy laws in each of the jurisdictions our business operates.

 5.6 Environment, Social and Governance (ESG)